-Said to have been one of the largest Seleucid cities and built in around the 4th century BC in what is now Syria, Apamea flourished and thrived as a commercial hub.
-Indeed, at its peak under the Romans it had a population of some 117,000 people.
+Apamea (Afamia) is an ancient site in Syria which boasts a remarkable 1800 metres of dramatic Roman colonnades together with a range of other ruins.
+Said to have been one of the largest Seleucid cities and built in around the 4th century BC, Apamea flourished and thrived as a commercial hub under the Romans with a population of some 117,000 people.

 Today, Apamea is an incredible site.
 Most of the remains are from the Roman period, yet there are also fascinating finds from the city’s time under the Seleucids including ruins of its defences, much of which have been restored.

 After the region’s conquest by Alexander the Great, Apamea was founded as a Macedonian military camp around 320 BC.
 From 300 BC, then called Pella, the city was fortified and renamed ‘Apamea’ for Seleucus’ wife, Apama.
 Surrounded by lakes and marshes, Apamea was a strategic location at a crossroads of Eastern commerce, later expanded by Seleucus to home 500 elephants and over 30,000 horses belonging to the military.

 In 64 BC, Pompey marched south from his winter base at Antioch and razed the fortress at Apamea when the city was annexed by the Roman Republic.
 Apamea held out against Julius Caesar for 3 years until Cassius arrived in 46 BC, but was briefly captured by Pompey and the Parthians in 40 BC.

 Between 218 and 234 AD, the legion Parthica was stationed at Apamea after abandoning the usurper Macrinus for the emperor.
 However, Apamea was later destroyed by the Sasanian King of Iran, Chosroes I, in the 6th century battles between the Sasanians and the Byzantines.